jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     # AttributeError
     # TypeError

-* I change the signature of the function to take in an argument
+  then change the signature of the function to take in an argument

   .. code-block:: python